 Exploration of personal ability, call, commitment, and vision for health ministry with consideration of strengths and weaknesses of the current healthcare delivery system from social justice, biblical, and historical viewpoints.
 Examination of the impact of lifestyle and culture on health status of the individual and family that includes physical, psychosocial, and spiritual perspectives.
 Emphasis on effective communication strategies and the health promotion framework.

 Prerequisites: Acceptance into the nursing program.
-Corequisites: Concurrent registration in NUR202 is required.
+Corequisites: Registration in NUR202 and BIO248/BIO249 is required.
 Offered: Spring

 NUR202 • Nursing Skills I: Health Assessment.
 2 Credits.